Roman or MelkiteWhat’s the Difference

 For many years due to an unhappy preoccupation with things Western, many Melkite Catholics viewed their tradition as simply one of liturgical difference, rather than what it is, a unique, authentic and totally integrated interpretation of the Gospel message.

-Perhaps the best way to teach our tradition is to point out the the distinct differences in religious points of view and devotional attitudes between the Roman and Melkite Churches.
-When we discover how contemporary, liberating and dynamic our theology is in comparison –and when we discover the riches of our own spirituality, all of which are made manifest in a harmonious symphony in iconography, music and liturgy, – being a Melkite, clearly becomes a matter of .choice, rather than an accident of birth.
+Perhaps the best way to teach our tradition is to point out the distinct differences in religious points of view and devotional attitudes between the Roman and Melkite Churches.
+When we discover how contemporary, liberating, and dynamic our theology is in comparison –and when we discover the riches of our own spirituality, all of which are made manifest in a harmonious symphony in iconography, music and liturgy – being a Melkite, clearly becomes a matter of choice, rather than an accident of birth.

-The western mind sees the moral aspects of the sacraments and spiritual life and the strength received from them as an aid in their pilgrimage toward their final beatitude, which to them is not certain.
-For the westerner, grace is a principle of meritorious action restoring in man the capacity for good works.
+The Western mind sees the moral aspects of the sacraments and spiritual life and the strength received from them as an aid in their pilgrimage toward their final beatitude, which to them is not certain.
+For the Westerner, grace is a principle of meritorious action restoring in man the capacity for good works.
 For us, man is an imperfect similitude of God, which grace perfects.
-Life in Christ is progressive transformation unto the Likeness of God (process theology.
+Life in Christ is progressive transformation unto the Likeness of God.
 We speak more of divinization and transfiguration to the ‘Likeness’ of God and less of merit and satisfaction and Beatitude.

 There is a difference!
 Divine providence has brought to a place in the history of Ecumenism where we have a responsibility to the universal church to be ourselves.
 The Roman Church cannot be Catholic (universal) without the Eastern Church.
-The Church to be truly Catholic must breath with both lungs – East and West.
+The Church to be truly Catholic must breathe with both lungs – East and West.
 It seems in light of ecumenical events, we Melkite should be more conscious that we have an indispensable vocation to teach and to present ourselves to the whole Church.
 Moreso, we must reroute ourselves in the doctrines and writings of the Eastern Fathers and stand by what they represent.
 To do otherwise is to perpetuate an ecclesiastical schizophrenia among our Melkite people.
 Are we Roman Catholic or Melkite Catholic?
-No we are not Roman Catholics who do some things a little bit differently from the Latin Church.
-We have our own I dentity!
-We have a distinct, separate theology., tradition, spirituality, liturgy, and canon law – that is not opposed to Roman Catholicism, but complimentary to it
+No, we are not Roman Catholics who do some things a little bit differently from the Latin Church.
+We have our own identity!
+We have a distinct, separate theology, tradition, spirituality, liturgy, and canon law – that is not opposed to Roman Catholicism, but complimentary to it.